BegumYazici/PopcornApp/README.md

 # PopcornApp
-A popcorn app developed Kotlin with using MVVM architecture.
-Popcorn App shows movies and tv shows that fetch from TMDB api.
+The PopcornApp developed using MVVM architecture on Kotlin which fetchs movies and tv shows from TMDB API

 ## Libraries Used
 - **Foundation**